 Firstly we will start with the most common and most severe risk which is market risk.

-Market risk is the risk which is affected because of the changes in variables of the market.
-Every investment plan is subjected to market risk as investors earn when the company makes profit and with that the stock prices go up.
+Market risk is the risk that is affected because of the changes in variables of the market.
+Every investment plan is subjected to market risk as investors earn when the company makes a profit and with that, the stock prices go up.
 As we very well know that different company units are bought in mutual fund investing market risk can directly affect your gain or loss.

 There are 3 major types of market risk:

 The interest rate risk is associated with debt mutual funds as when the interest rate of a bond fluctuates it affects the value of the bond.

 2. Commodity Price Risk

 The change in commodity prices like oil can affect the market.
 These kinds of risks affect both Equity and debt mutual funds.

 This risk is associated with equity mutual funds as changes in prices of the stock affect the returns of the investor.

 Market risk is also known as systematic risk as it affects the whole industry and it cannot be eliminated through diversification as any natural calamity, terrorist attack influences the entire market.
 The effects of the COVID-19 pandemic cannot be hedged from systematic investing as all the industries are affected due to one factor.

 Let’s jump to the risk which a consumer is dealing with daily and it plays a huge role in the life of the investor as well it is called inflation risk.